ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Evaluation Datasets

 \subsection{Industry Dataset}

-We designed the \textit{Industry} dataset to suite the requirements of both the APR- and the RPR-network.
-It is composed of three scenarios with multiple trajectories recorded at large-scale ($1,320m^2$) using a high-precision ($<1mm$) laser-based reference system.
-Each scenario presents different challenges (such as dynamic ego-motion with motion blur), various environmental characteristics (such as different geometric scales, light changes, i.e., artificial and natural light), and ambiguously structured elements, see Fig.~\ref{image_jetson_wideangle_3}
+We designed the \textit{Industry} dataset to suite the requirements of both the APR- and the RPR-network and published the data\footnote{\textit{Industry} dataset available at: \href{https://www.iis.fraunhofer.de/de/ff/lv/lok/tech/opt1/warehouse.html}{https://www.iis.fraunhofer.de/warehouse}.
+Provided are \textbf{raw images} and corresponding labels: $\textbf{\textit{p}}$ and $\textbf{\textit{q}}$.} at large-scale ($1,320m^2$) using a high-precision ($<1mm$) laser-based reference system.
+Each scenario presents different challenges (such as dynamic ego-motion with motion blur), various environmental characteristics (such as different geometric scales, light changes, i.e., artificial and natural light), and ambiguously structured elements, see Fig.~\ref{image_jetson_wideangle_3}.

-\textbf{Industry Scenario \#1}~\cite{loeffler-blind} has been recorded with 8 cameras (approx. $\ang{60}$ field-of-view (FoV) each) mounted on a stable apparatus to cover $\ang{360}$ (with overlaps) that has been moved automatically at a constant velocity of approx. 0.3\,$m/s$.
+\textbf{Industry Scenario \#1}~\cite{loeffler} has been recorded with 8 cameras (approx. $\ang{60}$ field-of-view (FoV) each) mounted on a stable apparatus to cover $\ang{360}$ (with overlaps) that has been moved automatically at a constant velocity of approx. 0.3\,$m/s$.
 The height of the cameras is at 1.7\,\textit{m}.
 The scenario contains 521,256 images ($640 \times 480$\,\textit{px}) and densely covers an area of 1,320\,\textit{m\textsuperscript{2}}.
 The environment imitates a typical warehouse scenario under realistic conditions.
 Besides well-structured elements such as high-level racks with goods, there are also very ambiguous and homogeneously textured elements (e.g., blank white or dark black walls).
 Both natural and artificial light illuminates volatile structures such as mobile work benches.
 While the training dataset is composed of a horizontal and vertical zig-zag movement of the apparatus the test datasets movements vary to cover different properties for a detailed evaluation, e.g., different environmental scalings (i.e., \textit{scale transition}, \textit{cross}, \textit{large scale}, and \textit{small scale}), network generalization (i.e., \textit{generalize open}, \textit{generalize racks}, and \textit{cross}), fast rotations (i.e., \textit{motion artifacts} was recorded on a forklift at 2.26\,\textit{m} height) and volatile objects (i.e., \textit{volatility}).